[This flyover was updated on May 14, 2010]

 Closer Look: Stonebridge Golf Links #4

-Formerly the Hauppauge Country Club, Stonebridge Golf Links is a semi-private par-70 (members-only on weekends) that weaves its way around a residential golf community.
-Many of its holes were redesigned and restored as architectural shout-outs to the classic designs of Seth Raynor, C.B.
-Macdonald and Charles Banks.
-Holes like "Redan" (#4) and "Biarritz" (#7) are styled after layouts found farther east at the famed National Golf Links and other courses a bit farther east across the pond in Europe.
+Formerly the Hauppauge Country Club, Stonebridge Golf Links is a par-70 that weaves its way around a residential golf community.
+Its transition from Hauppauge to Stonebridge in the late 1990s involved the reimagining of its holes into architectural shout-outs to the classic designs of Macdonald, Raynor and Banks.
+George Bahto, author of The Evangelist of Golf: The Story of Charles Blair Macdonald, collaborated with architect Gil Hanse to turn these replicas into reality.
+Holes like "Alps" (#2), "Redan" (#4) and "Biarritz" (#7) are styled after layouts found out east at the famed National and other courses a bit farther east across the pond in Europe.
+Curiously, in an age where review and celebration of classic early-20th-century golf design has become mainstream, Stonebridge has long remained quiet about its inspiration.
+Neither Macdonald nor Raynor are mentioned anywhere on its website or promotional material.

-Houses are often close enough to make you feel a little claustrophobic and impact how shots are played, but overall, they do not play nearly as much of a role as do the large, often severely sloped or tiered greens, or the water hazards that make appearances on half the holes.
-The course is not long (6,200+ from the back), but it is a little tight in spots.
-Stonebridge's lack of yardage is countered by its steep demands in terms of pin placement and approach angles.
-You’ll understand when you're pitching or putting from the wrong side of a green.
+The on-course residences at Stonebridge's center are a bit close to the action in spots, enough to make some players feel claustrophobic.
+The course forms a rectangular perimeter around the development, with holes running side by side, often in close proximity.
+But overall, the looming OB does not play nearly as much of a role as do the large, often severely sloped or tiered greens.
+The course is not long (6,200+ from the back), but its lack of yardage is countered by its steep demands in terms of pin placement and approach angles.

 LAYOUT:

 Despite its name, don't head to Stonebridge expecting links golf.
-The closest thing to links that you might find will be cooking on a grill on one of the patios along the 10th or 16th fairways.
+The closest thing to links you might find will be cooking on a grill on one of the stone patios along the 10th or 16th fairways.
 If you're in search of something close to a traditional links layout, you'll have to look elsewhere.
-It is a tightly packed course, forming a rectangular perimeter around the development, with holes running side by side in close proximity to one another.
-Pockets of trees influence play on some holes and small ponds and streams cloud your judgment on others.

-All those factors combine to create a view from the tee (right) that is super narrow with trouble every which way.
+All those factors combine to create a view from the tee (left) that is narrow with trouble every which way.

 There are three par-3s on the front, beginning with #4, "Redan," where the pin is guarded in the front by a bunker and small stream.
 Like on all redan holes (reverse redan, in this case), the entrance to the front of the green is tilted so that balls will flow quickly toward the back right edge.
-The seventh hole -- "Biarritz" -- measures 194 yards and falls off into strips of bunkering on all sides.
+The seventh hole — "Biarritz" — measures 194 yards and falls off into strips of bunkering on all sides.
 Its most notable feature is the gully that crosscuts the two sections of the elevated putting surface.
-Sand makes its most significant appearance on #9, aptly named "Sahara," where a series of bunkers await anyone who plays the short and simple downhill shot with too much finesse.
+Sand makes its most significant appearance on #9, aptly named "Sahara," where gaping bunkers await anyone who plays the short and simple downhill shot with too much finesse.

 CONDITIONS: